nationalparkservice/species_occurrence_data_acquisition/README.md

----
-title: "Species Occurrence Data Acquisition for Species Inventories"
+# Species Occurrence Data Acquisition for Species Inventories
-editor_options:
-  markdown:
-    wrap: 80
----

-This is Species Occurrence Data Acquisition (SODA), a repository used by the Inventory & Monitoring Division's Species Inventory Team (NPS WASO NRSS) to download species occurrence data from external sources for species occurrence data requests by National Park units.
+Welcome to Species Occurrence Data Acquisition (SODA), a repository used by the Inventory & Monitoring Division's Species Inventory Team (NPS WASO NRSS) to download species occurrence data from external sources for species occurrence data requests by National Park units.